privilegeescalation/.org/content/stories/founders-statement.md

 As of June 1st, we have $500.05 in operating capitol.

+We plan on sharing our ledger on the website and in GitHub as soon as we can automate it.
+In the mean time we will [tweet](https://twitter.com/setuid_org) about it.

 ### 2. Those who control the money are not those who spend the money

 Our money is managed by **The Board of Directors** -- who currently is just me.